Johncvieri/Oto-YT/RAILWAY_DEPLOYMENT.md

 ### 4. Deploy Your Application

-1. Railway will automatically detect the `Dockerfile` in your repository
+1. Railway will automatically build and deploy using nixpacks
 2. Click "Deploy Now" in the dashboard
 3. Wait for the build to complete (this may take several minutes)